 Scientists at Columbia University Medical Center (CUMC), and the La Jolla Institute for Allergy and Immunology, published a recent study that found autoimmunity — when the body’s immune system attacks the body’s own tissues — plays a role in Parkinson’s disease.

-The study in Nature states that therapies to diminish the immune response could prevent neuron death and better treat the disease.
+The in Nature states that therapies to diminish the immune response could prevent neuron death and better treat the disease.

 According to the research, two fragments of αS can activate the T cells involved in autoimmune attacks.